 By the way, this year you enjoy some bonuses:

 - Three-time Nebula Award (among others) winner Kij Johnson, who runs the Novel Workshop, will be hanging out to talk writing every evening, having lunch with us most days, and dining downtown with the gang most evenings.

-- SF Grand Master James Gunn will not only join the Workshop for the first week, but also for lunch each day and many dinners, as well.
+- SF Grand Master James Gunn will not only join the Workshop for the first week, but also for lunch each day and some dinners, as well.

 - In addition to leading all the critique sessions, I'll also be on-hand for lunch, dinner, evening activities, and so forth.